Homepage / Excursion Guides / Top Activities for Kids & Teens in Nashville

 Nashville Zoo at Grassmere

-The zoo's biggest draw for the under-six crowd isn't actually the animals; it's the Jungle Gym, one of the largest wooden playgrounds in the country.
+The zoo's biggest draw for the under-six crowd isn't the animals.
+It's the Jungle Gym, one of the largest wooden playgrounds in the country.
 Plan for your kids to spend at least 45 minutes there before you drag them toward the giraffes and flamingos.
 The kangaroo walkthrough lets kids get genuinely close to the animals, and the petting yard gives younger visitors a hands-on moment that tends to be the trip highlight.
 The "Unseen New World" building is air-conditioned and packed with fish, snakes, and small reptiles, making it an ideal midday break when summer heat peaks.

-• Time needed: 2–4 hours
+• Time needed: 2 to 4 hours

 Adventure Science Center